|Nutritional Guidelines (per serving)|

 Punch down the dough.
 Turn the dough out onto a dry surface and roll out to a 12-inch square.

-Brush with the 3 tablespoons melted soy margarine and then sprinkle with the cinnamon-sugar mixture, followed by the raisins, nuts, or other optional toppings.
+Brush with the 3 tablespoons melted soy margarine and then sprinkle with the cinnamon-sugar mixture.

 Carefully, using your hands, roll the dough into a log.
 Pinch together the edges to seal.